DCsunset/rangefs/README.md

 The mount point will be a read-only filesystem containing files that correponding to the specified ranges in source files.

 Note that the program will run in the background by default.
-Add flag `--fg` to run it in the foreground.
+Use flag `--foreground` to run it in the foreground.

 If the program exits without using `fusermount`, `fusermoutn` still needs to be used even after the program exits.